How Much Is Flood Insurance in Florida?

 Factors in Calculating Flood Insurance Cost in Florida

 The Federal Emergency Management Agency (FEMA) estimates that 27 percent of Florida housing units are at high risk of flooding.
 Florida residents can see the flood risk in their area by checking the FEMA Risk Rating 2.0.
 This methodology takes several factors into account, including weather patterns, land development, erosion, flood frequency, multiple flood types (such as river overflow, storm surge, and heavy rainfall), and distance from a water source.
-From there, FEMA creates community flood maps that show the flood risk for that particular area, and insurance providers use that information to determine insurance costs.
+From there, FEMA creates community flood maps that show the flood risk for that particular area, and insurance providers use that information to determine policy costs.
 New homeowners who are taking out a mortgage on a home in a high-risk flood zone will likely be required by their lender to purchase flood insurance coverage.
 In addition, those who have a homeowners insurance policy through Citizens Insurance and live in a special flood hazard area (SFHA) will be required to also carry flood insurance by 2027.
 An SFHA is a flood zone with an A or V designation; the table below explains these zones, their risk levels, and their average flood insurance costs.

 The elevation of a home can have an impact on the cost of flood insurance in Florida.
-Homeowners can obtain a FEMA elevation certificate that shows their property’s elevation compared to the base flood elevation on a flood map.
+Homeowners can obtain a FEMA Elevation Certificate that shows their property’s elevation compared to the base flood elevation on a flood map.
 Homes that are built at a lower elevation will likely have higher flood insurance rates than those built at a higher elevation, as a home at the base elevation has a 1 percent chance of flooding each year, whether due to a hurricane or a flash flood.
 If the homeowner doesn’t have an existing elevation certificate, they can either check with the floodplain manager at their local municipal office or have a professional land survey completed and a surveyor issue a new certificate.

-The city in which the home is located can also have an impact on flood insurance costs in Florida.
+The city in which the home is located can also have an impact on Florida flood insurance costs.
 In general, a home located in a city that borders a river, lake, or the coast is at a higher risk of flooding, which means higher flood insurance rates.
 What follows are some examples of Florida cities and their average annual flood insurance costs.

 The characteristics of a building can also influence the cost of flood insurance in Florida.
 For example, a home built using masonry or concrete instead of a wood frame is less likely to sustain severe damage from flooding.
-The cost to build a hurricane-proof modular home costs are relatively affordable, and a home designed to withstand a hurricane will likely have lower flood insurance premiums.
+The cost to build a hurricane-proof modular home is relatively low, and a home designed to withstand a hurricane will likely have lower flood insurance premiums.
 Similarly, a homeowner who invests in hurricane shutters may pay less for flood insurance.
 The type of foundation upon which the home is built can also affect flood insurance rates; a home that rests on a slab is at a higher flood risk than one that’s raised off the ground using pilings.
 Additionally, the presence of HVAC units and water heaters above the first floor lessens the risk of those systems being destroyed by a flood, which can translate to lower premiums.
 Finally, a building with more than one floor will likely cost less to insure for flood damage because the upper floors are more likely to remain unscathed during a flood, while a single-floor property can be completely destroyed.